 Do not hire a tourist guide on such a visit, if the intention is to indulge in photography.
 Tourist guides are famous for making mountains out of molehills.
 They do spin good yarn but this can steal the attention of a photographer away from good compositions.
 Tourist guides also like to rush through things and sometimes they also end up wasting our time in their narrations.

 Have enough time at hand.
 Unlike landscapes and street photography, I have found that photographing old buildings and architecture in general requires a lot of planning and takes time.
 Do not be in a hurry.
-Soak yourself in the surroundings before clicking the shutter release.
+Soak yourself in the surroundings before pressing the shutter release.

 Avoid clicking the obvious photographs that can be found in the picture postcards or as the images on the wikipedia page for the building.
 Think new, think something different.
 Let your imagination run wild.
+Two common obvious photographs to avoid are – image of a building framed in an entrance (think of TajMahal framed in the arch of its entrance gate silhouette) and image of a building with its reflection in the pond or fountain in front (once again image the all too common image of TajMahal with its reflection in the pool of water in front).

 Old buildings on a family trip